 BE PROUD OF YOU

 Today I am a very proud mom.
 I placed staying away from negative people a priority so I can be a better person in the future and forever.
-I am pleased that that paid off and I am happy to take this step.
+I am pleased that it paid off and I am happy to take this step.

 Self -Awareness is essential to me now.
 I had made so many mistakes all my life.
 I was not aware of the potentials vested in me.